moreatharvaa/ADJ/README.md

 exp5 - .
 Develop an RMI application which accepts a string or a number and checks that string or number is palindrome or not.

 exp6 - Write a program to demonstrate the use of InetAddress class and its factory methods.

+exp7 - A. Write Servlet (procedure for client side) to display the username and password accepted from the client.
+B. Write Servlet (procedure for server side) to display the username and password accepted from the client

+exp9 - Write a simple JSP page to display a simple message (It may be a simple html page).

+exp10 - Create a simple calculator application using servlet.